scikit-learn-contrib/scikit-learn-extra/doc/modules/eigenpro.rst

 Next, we present several experimental results using a server equipped with one Intel Xeon E5-1620 CPU.
-The figure below compares the EigenPro Classifier and the Support Vector Classifier (:class:`SVC`) on MNIST digits classification task.
+The figure below compares the Fast Kernel Classifier (EigenPro) and the Support Vector Classifier (:class:`SVC`) on MNIST digits classification task.
 We see that EigenPro and SVC give competitive and similar accuracy on test set.
 Notably, on the full MNIST training and testing using EigenPro are